Jemoka/blag/content/posts/KBhtuning_forks.md

 -   why no free vibrations just standing?
 -   do the various tuning fork modes compose
 -   figure out phys1 physics of strings virbrating
+-   what happened to the harmonics of the fundimental?
+I know the overotens are 6/14, but where did the harmonics go?

 ## things {#things}